NickMano/the-little-fork/README.md

 * SwiftLint - to keep the good practices
 * SnapshotTesting - to make snapshot testing

-## Application

-* The application requests the data using the default URLSession

 ## Testing

 * This project have Unit testing and Snapshot testing.